simbakirk/jekyllnow/_posts/2014-6-20-Introducing-Jekyll-Now.md

 ---
 layout: post
-title: Introducing Jekyll Now
+title: Introducing Jekyll Then
 ---

-[Jekyll](http://github.com/jekyll/jekyll) is a static site generator that's perfect for GitHub hosted blogs.
+[Jekyll](http://github.com/jekyll/jekyll) is a static site generator that's perfect for GitHub hosted smogs.

 [Jekyll Now](http://github.com/barryclark/jekyll-now) makes it easier to create a Jekyll blog, by eliminating a lot of the up front setup.